It's

 miss and continues to drive forward with his enormous leg strength.
 Braga

 ends up outside the ring again.
-On the restart, Randleman misses a punch but
+On the restart, Randleman misses a punch

 follows up by catching the leaning Braga with a flying Goldberg-style tackle